Staying Healthy - Beyond Hand Washing and Social Distancing

 Basic nutrients for the immune system

-While vitamins, minerals, herbs, and other nutrients can help enhance immunity, these should not be used to replace correct hand washing, social distancing, quarantining when necessary, or any other recommendations made by the CDC and other health institutions regarding this coronavirus and COVID-19 infection.
+While vitamins, minerals, herbs, and other nutrients can help enhance immunity, these should not be used to replace wearing a mask in public, correct hand washing, social distancing, quarantining when necessary, or any other recommendations made by the CDC and other health institutions regarding this coronavirus and COVID-19 infection.

 Our most powerful defense against this virus is to avoid exposure to it.
 Please remember that even if your immune system is strong and you currently have no symptoms you can still carry and transmit the virus.